-Over the past few weeks, we've reviewed all of the federal loans available to students and parents, but commercial banks and credit unions also offer loans to help students pay for their education.
+Over the past couple of weeks, we've reviewed all of the federal loans available to students and parents, but commercial banks and credit unions also offer loans to help students pay for their education.
 These loans (commonly referred to as private or alternative loans) are quite different from federal student loans.
-So what's the difference?
-Read on!
+Read on to learn more!

 Reasons to Borrow Federal Student Loans First